-At that point we would all start getting ready to go; within half an hour we all piled into the back of our pick up truck and off we went to some secluded wild spot near Edmonton where there were no other people just our family.
+We would sing with him.
+At that point we would all start getting ready to go; within half an hour we all piled into the back of our pickup truck and off we went to some secluded wild spot near Edmonton where there were no other people just our family.
 We would gather twigs and wood; our father would build a fire.
 After it was going; potatoes and onions were put straight into the fire without foil as we did not use it in those days.

 Yes, they came out black so we would cut into them and eat what was in the middle with butter and it was so yummy.

-Have you been on any picnics lately?
+Have you been on a healthy picnic lately?
 What do you put in your picnic basket?

 1 thought on “Healthy Picnic Is the Best with Tasty Food and Drinks This Summer”